France: Far-right National Rally reelects Marine Le Pen | DW | 04.07.2021

-Far-right leader Marine Le Pen has won reelection as head of the National Rally party.
-She is seeking new impetus for her 2022 presidential bid after performing badly in regional polls.
+Marine Le Pen is seeking new impetus for her 2022 presidential bid after performing badly in regional polls.

 The French far-right opposition National Rally (RN) party elected its incumbent leader Marine Le Pen on Sunday, with no opposing candidates.

-Le Pe is seeking to breathe new life into her campaign for the presidency next year, after recent electoral disappointment.
+Le Pen is seeking to breathe new life into her campaign for the presidency next year, after the party'srecent electoral disappointment.

-The RN, which was tipped for strong gains in last month's regional elections, failed to win any of the 13 regions in mainland France.
+Formerly known as the National Front, the RN party was tipped for strong gains in last month's regional elections, but ultimately failed to win any of the 13 regions in mainland France.

 Those results raised questions about Le Pen's efforts to detoxify her party's image and establish it as a more mainstream right-wing force.